 What can we do to make it easier?

-It boils down to ensuring we can make quick decisions that are aligned with our goals, focus, or desired outcomes.
+Let me introduce you to – the traffic light system.
+A simple method from a few years ago now, to help make useful, and proactive, choices quickly.
+Ensuring we can make quick decisions that are aligned with our goals, focus, or desired outcomes.

-How do I use traffic lights in decision making?
+How to use traffic lights in decision-making

 What does this look like in practice?

 I am sure you are already leaping ahead to the logic of this already.
 However, to expand, and give some examples: